Meet the Plant-Animal-Interactions (PAIn) lab members!

 BSc, University of Vienna, Austria, 2018

-Ben Lazarus (PhD student)
+Ben Lazarus (PhD Candidate)

 PhD Materials Science, UC San Diego, USA, 2022